 - Tubers – sweet potatoes, yams, carrots, beets, etc.

 A key difference between vegan and a PBWF diet is the focus on whole foods.
 While some vegans commit to eating whole foods, veganism in general includes all foods as long as they are not made from animals.
 To put this into perspective, vegan foods include oreos, french fries, some biscuits, refined grains, white bread, and sugar.
-Healthy?
+Is this a healthy diet?
 We think not.
-This is where the benefits of a PBWF diet come from – the focus on whole foods, sourced directly from nature.
+This is where the health benefits of a PBWF diet come from – the focus on whole foods, sourced directly from nature.

-What are the benefits of a PBWF diet?
+What are the benefits of a Plant-Based Whole Food diet?”

 Your body weight will improve